-Indicator Barriers to entry 1 - Entry 2 3 - Achievement 5 - Excellence 4 Operation demonstrates judicious use of pharmaceuticals and/or vaccines in accordance with labeling and/or veterinary prescription.
+Indicator Barriers to entry 1 - Entry 2 3 - Achievement 4 5 - Excellence Operation demonstrates judicious use of pharmaceuticals and/or vaccines in accordance with labeling and/or veterinary prescription.
 (Appendix 2, #4 and Verified Beef Production Appendix 3) Evidence of failure to use pharmaceuticals and/or vaccines in a judicious manner.
 No evidence of a valid VCPR.
 Operation has a valid VCPR, case definitions, treatment protocols, and an antibiotic residue avoidance program.
 See note below Operation has a valid VCPR, case definitions, treatment protocols, an antibiotic residue avoidance program, treatment records, and a preventative medicine program.
 Appropriate programming may include: Relevant processing and treatment protocols and records including veterinary training records available.
-No evidence of continuous improvement See note below Operation has a valid VCPR, case definitions, treatment protocols, an antibiotic residue avoidance program, treatment records, and a preventative medicine program.
-Continuous improvement is evident.
-Alignment with McDonald's Global Vision for Antimicrobial Stewardship (Appendix 3) 5 Operation can demonstrate steps implemented to mitigate and minimize animal pain.
+No evidence of continuous improvement See note below Operation has a valid VCPR, case definitions, treatment protocols, an antibiotic residue avoidance program, treatment records, and a preventative medicine program. • Continuous improvement is evident. • Alignment with McDonald's Global Vision for Antimicrobial Stewardship (Appendix 3) 5 Operation can demonstrate steps implemented to mitigate and minimize animal pain.
 (Appendix 2 #5) Failure to mitigate and minimize animal pain.
 No awareness or plan for improvement.
 Awareness and commitment to mitigate and minimize animal stress and pain.
-See note below Demonstrated performance toward goals through interview and/or observation of steps to mitigate and minimize animal pain.
-Appropriate programming may include: Relevant records No evidence of continuous improvement See note below Processes are in place to measure, monitor, verify and report outcomes toward goals related to the mitigation and minimization of animal pain.
+See note below goals through interview and/or Processes are in place to measure, monitor, verify and report outcomes toward goals related to the mitigation and minimization of animal pain.
 Continuous improvement is evident.
 6 Operation can demonstrate that it uses clear decision points for euthanasia and it uses acceptable methods of euthanasia.
 (Appendix 2, #6) Failure to demonstrate use of clear decision points for euthanasia and acceptable methods for euthanasia.
 No awareness or plan for improvement.
 Awareness and commitment to use clear decision points for euthanasia and the use of acceptable euthanasia methods.
-See note below Demonstrated performance toward goals through interview and/Or observation.
+See note below Demonstrated performance toward goals through interview and/or observation.
 Appropriate programming may include: Relevant records No evidence of continuous improvement See note below Processes are in place to measure, monitor, verify and report outcomes toward goals related to euthanasia.
 Continuous improvement is evident.
 7 Stocking density in feeding pens is appropriate so that cattle can all lie down at the same time.
 (Appendix 2, #8) Failure to provide cattle in feeding pens with room to all lie down at the same time.
 No awareness or plan for improvement.
 Awareness and commitment to appropriate stocking density in feeding pens.
 See note below Demonstrated performance toward goals through interview and/or observation so cattle in feeding pens are able to all lie down at the same time.
 Appropriate programming may include: Relevant records No evidence of continuous improvement See note below Processes are in place to measure, monitor, verify and report outcomes toward goals related to stocking density in feeding pens.
 Continuous improvement is evident.